Corbridge: Transport

 The town is served by Corbridge railway station on the Newcastle & Carlisle Railway, also known as the Tyne Valley line.
 The line was opened in 1838, and links the city of Newcastle upon Tyne in Tyne and Wear with Carlisle in Cumbria.
 The line follows the course of the River Tyne through Northumberland.

-Passenger services on the Tyne Valley Line are operated by Northern and ScotRail.
-The line is also heavily used for freight.
+Passenger services on the Tyne Valley Line are operated by Northern.
+The line is also used for freight.

 The railway station is about 1 mi away on the south side of the River Tyne.

 Fairs and shows

 Stagshaw Bank Fair, traditionally held on 4 July, was one of the most famous of the country fairs.
 It included a huge sale of stock, and was proclaimed each year by the bailiff to the Duke of Northumberland.
 The Northumberland County Show, an agricultural event, was held in the fields outside Corbridge each year before moving to Bywell in 2013.

 The Corbridge Steam Fair and Vintage Rally is held every year in June to celebrate steam engines.
 There are also classic cars, trucks and tractors.

 Corbridge Festival has taken place since 2011 and is usually held on the last weekend of June or the first in July.
 Headliners have included The Coral and Fun Lovin' Criminals.
 The festival now includes three stages and up to 50 bands.

 A Midsummer’s Evening in Corbridge marks the summer solstice each year with performers, stalls and late night shopping in the village from 4pm to 9pm.

 Each year on the first Monday in December, the village hosts Christmas in Corbridge with carol singing, food stalls and late night shopping.